roshan-p/LPDS/LPDS/ReadMe.txt

     similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-LPDS.cpp
+Main.cpp
-    This is the main application source file.
+    This is the main application source file and contain object tracking and wrong late dection system.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: